 This quiz is NOT a diagnostic tool.
 Mental health disorders can only be diagnosed by licensed healthcare professionals.

-There are currently numerous inventories available to clinicians to measure symptoms of OCD.
+Numerous inventories are currently available to clinicians to measure symptoms of OCD.
 The Yale–Brown Obsessive Compulsive Scale (Y-BOCS) and the Obsessive–Compulsive Inventory-Revised (OCI-R) are the two most commonly used measures.

 The Y-BOCS is a semi-structured interview and consists of a checklist of common obsessions and compulsions and a 10-item measure of symptom severity, which determines symptom severity regardless of symptom subtype.